asoronow/belljar/README.md

 See the belljar_guide.pdf included in the repository for a detailed set of instructions on how to run the program with our sample dataset.
 It also includes a guide to each individual tool.

+# Requirements
+- At least 20GB of disk space
+- 32GB of memory
+- Intel i5 / Apple Silicon / AMD Ryzen 4th gen
+- (Strongly Recommended) GPU with at least 6 GB of VRAM

 # Install

 To build and run from source please clone the main branch onto your local machine and run the following.
-Note that complete install requires internet and about 55GB of storage.
+Note that complete install requires internet and is about 10gb on disk.

 To install from a release binary: